WORDS BY JOSEPH FURNESS

 If you’re one of our regular readers, you’ll know that MAXIMILIAN is a brand we’ve been championing since day dot.
 (We told you we take satisfaction from being the coolest kid in our clique.)

 Manchester-born designer Maximilian Davis is a London College of Fashion graduate, Wales Bonner alumni and friend of woman-of-the-moment Mowalola Ogunlesi.
 His foremost goals are to introduce Black elegance into the fashion industry and celebrate his Jamaican father and Trinidadian roots through fashion.
-Essentially, his designs – currently being worn by anybody who is anybody – amalgamate sophistication with dynamic cuts, patterns and colours.
+Essentially, his designs – currently being worn by anybody who is anybody – amalgamate sophistication with dynamic cuts, patterns and colors.
 But don’t just take our word for it: discover his latest collection right here.

 Set up in 2009 by New York designer Hillary Taymour, Collina Strada is a youthful label that strives to be as sustainable and transparent as possible.
 The brand’s chief aim is to encourage self-reflection through clothing; each piece aims to rouse the wearer’s personality and every show is an act of social commentary.